keithmantell/oauth-sample/README.md

 A sample web app using public Oauth to demo how to use Ouath2 in Clojure with Github as the authority.

-## Setup

-If using lein ring server see these setup instructions

 ## Usage

 - Register you app with Github https://developer.github.com/apps/building-oauth-apps/